 Deposits and costs

-The upfront costs for renting in Japan are incredibly high.
-Expats may need the equivalent of six months' rent to get set up with an apartment.
+The upfront costs for renting in Japan are high.
 It's standard practice to pay a non-refundable real-estate agent fee equal to one month's rent.
 Although it's becoming less prevalent and not all landlords require it, expats may also be expected to provide the landlord with a gift referred to as reikin or key money.
 This is non-refundable and typically equivalent to one to two months' rent, although it can be up to six months.

 A security deposit (shikikin) is the equivalent of two or three months' rent.
-Expats should look out for mention of a renewal fee (kōshinryō), which is typically equivalent to one month's rent and payable every two years.
+Expats should look out for mention of a renewal fee (kōshinryō), which is typically equivalent to one month's rent and payable every one or two years if the contract is renewed.

 Terminating the lease